 1. Who do you work with?

-I work with founders and B2B startups.
-Particularly those who believe in customer research.
+I work with founders and B2B startups, especially those that believe in customer research.

 2. What does your process look like?

 To be honest, it varies.
-The exact steps I take depend on your project and unique needs.
+The exact steps I take depend on your project and definition of success.
 Generally speaking, here’s what you can expect: